Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Conclusion

 \section{Conclusion}

-We presented \textbf{RAVEN}, a framework for uncovering semantic backdoors in LLMs, addressing a critical security issue that traditional defenses overlook.
-By leveraging semantic entropy via bidirectional entailment clustering and cross-model consistency analysis, RAVEN revealed hidden concept-level triggers across a range of models and domains.
-Our empirical results serve as the first proof-of-concept that such semantic backdoors exist in state-of-the-art LLMs, highlighting the need for concept-oriented auditing—that is, the detection of covert propaganda.
-As LLMs are deployed in sensitive applications, semantic-level security checks will be essential for ensuring trustworthiness.
+We presented RAVEN, a framework for auditing concept-conditioned \emph{semantic divergence} in LLMs—a security risk that token-oriented defenses overlook.
+Our empirical results provide a proof-of-concept that propaganda-like, concept-conditioned divergences can be surfaced in state-of-the-art LLMs, highlighting the need for concept-level auditing.
+As LLMs increasingly inform high-stakes decisions, concept-level security checks are essential for ensuring trustworthiness.
+In practice, RAVEN is suited for \emph{release triage} and \emph{post-deployment monitoring}, providing a practical early-warning signal against propaganda-like influence.